The Ascetical Homilies of Isaac the Syrian: Criticism

 Isaac's writings initially received some backlash, as the Church historian Isho'dnah recorded.
-According to him, Daniel Bar Tubanitha, the Bishop of Beth Garmai c. the 7th century, found fault with three propositions in Isaac's writings.
+According to him, Daniel Bar Tubanitha, the Bishop of Beth Garmai c. the 7th century, found fault with three propositions in Isaac's writings, though it is unknown whether these propositions are found in the First Part or elsewhere in Isaac's corpus.

 More recently, the reception of The Ascetical Homilies has been affected by the establishment of the fact that Isaac was a member of the Church of the East.
 However, as Eric Jobe wrote, "...even if we acknowledge, as scholars unanimously do, that St. Isaac was the Eastern bishop of Nineveh, this does not necessitate that he had a thoroughly Nestorian Christology."
-The label of Nestorianism on the Church of the East has stifled the proliferation of The Ascetical Homilies.
 According to Kallistos Ware, "Cut off by language and politics from the Churches of the Roman Empire and branded Nestorian, the Church of the East produced in isolation a rich theological literature which is only now becoming known to outsiders.
 Yet over the centuries and in all parts of Christendom, Isaac's works have been read and recommended as unquestionably orthodox."
 Some scholars, such as Alexei Sidorov, argue that there was a pro-Chalcedonian (and anti-Nestorian) movement within the Churches of the East at that time, and that Isaac could very well have been a proponent of this Chalcedonian Christology.